bida24-034/WMD-work/README.md

 # WMD-work
+FOR WMD
-this project makes use of the following technology, Visual studio , HTML, CSS, Java script
++This project makes use of the following technology, Visual studio , HTML, CSS, Java script